mmnsports.com

 McIlroy, who has previously cited the DOJ as the major obstacle to the PGA-PIF deal, expressed hope that Trump, along with his ally Musk, could help resolve the deadlock.
 "We'll see," McIlroy added.
 "He might be able to.
 He's got Elon Musk, who I think is the smartest man in the world, beside him."

-McIlroy acknowledged that resolving the conflict might seem simpler from the outside, but emphasized Trump's long-standing relationship with and his passion for golf.
+McIlroy acknowledged that resolving the conflict might seem simpler from the outside, but emphasized Trump's long-standing relationship with Saudi Arabia and his passion for golf.
 However, McIlroy also noted, "But I think as the president of the United States, he's probably got bigger things to focus on than golf."

 Trump has publicly supported LIV Golf, praising its financial backing, and five of its tournaments have taken place at his courses since LIV's inception in June 2022.